pachyderm/pachyderm/doc/fundamentals/spouts.md

 			}
 ```

-That's the rough outline of operations
-for processing data in queues
-and writing it to a spout
+That's the rough outline of operations for processing data in queues and writing it to a spout from a client.
-in a server.

 ### Create the container for the server
 Once you have containerized your server,
-you can place it in a Pachyderm spout
-by writing an appropriate pipeline specification.
+you can place it in a Pachyderm spout by writing an appropriate pipeline specification.

 ## Writing the spout pipeline specification